 Today, no region of America has been hit harder by the asbestos crisis than the Hampton Roads area of Virginia, home to Naval Station Norfolk.
 More people develop and die from mesothelioma in Hampton Roads than anywhere else.
 In fact, the rate of mesothelioma diagnoses in Hampton Roads is 700% higher than the nation as a whole.

-Many older homes still have asbestos flooring, tiling and insulation.
-Public safety experts assure homeowners that these remaining asbestos-containing products won’t present a significant risk in most cases.
+Many older homes still contain asbestos products such as flooring, tiling, and insulation.
+Public safety experts assure homeowners that these remaining asbestos materials won’t present a significant risk in most cases.

 Certain types of asbestos are more friable than others, according to Oregon State University.
 The types of asbestos used to make floor tiles, for example, don’t crumble easily.
 Insulation materials that can be sprayed, on the other hand, are extremely friable.
 In short, certain applications of asbestos likely create a greater risk of exposure than other applications.
 Most homeowners, though, shouldn’t worry.
 While many older homes were built with asbestos-containing products, leaving the material alone, rather than trying to have it removed, is probably the safer option.
 Remediation efforts tend to increase the risk of disturbing asbestos, releasing fibers into the environment and leaving workers and residents vulnerable to exposure.

 That doesn’t mean remediation is always a bad idea, but experts believe that removal should be reserved for cases in which asbestos-containing products have already been damaged or made friable for some reason.

 New York State is home to 21 naturally occurring asbestos deposits, according to data from the United States Geological Survey.
 While mining of the mineral was more extensive in the neighboring state of Vermont, two prospects were explored in New York close to the Vermont border.